Top 10 Tips For Practicing Self Care

 Forgiveness isn’t about releasing the other person, it’s about releasing you.
 As much as we love/hate holding onto the pain of our past/present, forgiveness brings true freedom from that pain.
 The process isn’t easy, but so much healing can be found when we practice forgiveness.
 Not only forgiveness of yourself, but of the people who have contributed to your pain or suffering.

-If you still hold on to resentment against family or friends, take a step back allows you to see that they too have been emotionally hurt as a result of their own experiences.
+If you still hold on to resentment against family or friends, taking a step back allows you to see that they too have been emotionally hurt as a result of their own experiences.
 Purposely or even subconsciously, people often inflict on others what they had to suffer through themselves.
 This was so powerful to me when I heard this for the first time, but it was the key element in choosing to forgive.
 In no way does forgiveness glaze over or erase the hurt that someone may have inflicted on you, but it does allow you to release the power the other person has had over you, and reclaim it for yourself.

 09. Spend Time With Your Tribe

-In times of need these are the women that help me see who I truly am.
-These people challenge me to be the best version of myself, calling me out when I need it and supporting me through the great, and not so great, moments of my life.
+In times of need, these are the women that help me see who I truly am.
+These people challenge me to be the best version of myself, calling me out when I need it and supporting me through the great, and not-so-great, moments of my life.

 This is something that everyone needs.
-It might take some time to attract like minded people into your life, but things that are worthwhile, usually take time and patience to achieve.
+It might take some time to attract like-minded people into your life, but things that are worthwhile, usually take time and patience to achieve.
 Get clear on the qualities that the people in your tribe should have.
 Then build those qualities in yourself and you will find yourself attracting them more and more.

 10. Cultivate A Thankful Heart